-Like limits on three phase power are potential limitations on existing transmission infrastructure and the ability to transmit energy from its point of generation to the possible users.
+In addition tolimits on three phase power other potential limitations include existing transmission infrastructure and the ability to transmit energy from its point of generation to the possible users.
 As noted previously, the mapping includes three phase power, but it also includes information on current transmission infrastructure.
 This is another component to consider when identifying where specific generation types should be located to ensure the transmission capacity exists within the grid or to identify areas where upgrades may be needed before development of renewable energy generation can occur.
 Based on the factors noted above, it may be appropriate for mapping to identify areas where significant energy loads are currently occurring or anticipated based on future land use and zoning.